Online Safety for Kids: A Parent's Complete Guide (2026)

 High schoolers should understand the long-term consequences of their digital footprint and have the skills to make good decisions independently.
 Focus shifts from strict controls to building judgment through real conversations.
 At this stage, include specific discussions about sexting laws (in many states, minors can face child pornography charges for sharing explicit images), financial fraud awareness (part-time job scams, fake scholarship offers), and non-negotiable rules about meeting online contacts or sending money to people they've never met in person.

 Technical controls should transition toward monitoring and transparency rather than strict blocking.
 Teenagers will find ways around controls they perceive as unreasonable.
-Building judgment through conversations about real-world consequences is more effective than attempting to control every interaction.
-The goal is for your child to make safe decisions when you're not watching.
+Building judgment through conversations about real-world consequences—supported by resources like our guide to securing smartphones from hackers—is more effective than attempting to control every interaction.

 Teaching Digital Literacy and Critical Thinking